The Government have recently released the Academies Financial Handbook for the school year 2020-2021, read on to see the updates.

-This change in environment has brought about its own challenges – finding a CEO who can run the trust efficiently when they may have ‘progressed into the role’ from a Head Teacher background with the education of children at the forefront of their mind rather than HR and Financial issues.
-They may not have the experience of running a large organisation, the skills of a CEO, or be a natural leader of this type of organisation.
+This change in environment has brought about its own challenges – finding a CEO who can run the trust efficiently, when they may have ‘progressed into the role’ from a Head Teacher background, with the education of children at the forefront of their mind rather than HR and Financial issues.
+They may not have the experience of running a large organisation, the skills of a CEO, or be a natural leader for this type of organisation.

 3. Financial Sustainability